weakish/weakish.github.com/dive-into/gitmoji.md

 - Looks good and comprehensible in plain text.

-    Friendlier for unfancy terminals and acceptable (I hope) for emoji haters.
+    Friendlier for infancy terminals and acceptable (I hope) for emoji haters.

 ## Intersection between gitmoji and Atom style guide